 In vitro fertilisation (IVF) holds out hope for couples who have been facing months or even years of infertility.
 It is a particularly favoured technique by couples who face specific challenges that rule out other options.

 Minor anomalies in sperm can be overcome with IVF.
 Sometimes, additional fertility tools that complement IVF may also be required to optimise the chances of conception.
-Physiological intracytoplasmic sperm injection (PICSI), for example, is a technique employed along with IVF, where the best possible sperm cell is selected and injected directly into a mature egg.
+Intracytoplasmic sperm injection (ICSI), for example, is a technique employed along with IVF, where the best possible sperm cell is selected and injected directly into a mature egg.
 There is a bouquet of techniques that can be used to combat anomalies in sperm.

 Cloudnine is home to the embryoscope: an advanced, cutting-edge incubator that supplies digital images of an embryo every ten minutes as it is hosted under an optimal environment in an IVF laboratory.
-The time-lapse monitoring technique covers an embryo’s journey as it prepares to become a blastocyst and allows embryologists a singular window to examine an embryo in remarkable detail, without removing it from the incubator.
-This embryoscope gives an embryo a conducive environment to grow in, and shields it from fluctuations in temperature and physical contact.
+The time lapse monitoring technique covers an embryo’s journey as it prepares to become a blastocyst and allows embryologists a window to examine an embryo in remarkable detail, without removing it from the incubator.
+The embryoscope gives an embryo a conducive environment to grow in and shields it from fluctuations in temperature and physical contact.
 An embryoscope can augment the chances of an IVF cycle.

-On Cloudnine, the efficacy of an in vitro fertilisation (IVF) cycle is governed by myriad elements.
-The fertility problem in question, plays a large role in how well an IVF procedure will progress.
-Age has been a key contributor to the success of IVF cycles in the past.
+On Cloudnine, the efficacy of an in vitro fertilisation (IVF) cycle is governed by multiple elements.
+The fertility problem in question, plays a significant role in determining how well an IVF procedure will progress.
+Age has been a critical contributor to the success of IVF cycles in the past.
 It’s well accepted that younger women typically harbour healthier eggs, implicitly boosting their chances of conception.
 However, IVF has proved successful for many women in their late thirties and early forties.
-If you’re over 35 years, it’s worthwhile considering the use of donor eggs.
 Donor eggs from younger women can increase the odds of conceiving through IVF.
 On Cloudnine, we tailor each IVF cycle intricately, honouring a guest’s medical history while optimising her chances of conceiving a baby.

-On Cloudnine, a typical in vitro fertilisation (IVF) procedure lasts between 4 and 6 weeks, although the cycle can be shrunk if stimulation protocols are employed.
-The procedure begins by administering the female partner with fertility drugs for twelve days, through daily hormone injections.
+On Cloudnine, a typical in vitro fertilisation (IVF) cycle lasts between 3 and 4 weeks.
+The procedure is begun by administering the female partner with fertility drugs for twelve days, through daily hormone injections, from Day 2 or Day 3 of the menstrual cycle.
 This process stimulates the ovaries into producing more eggs than they would otherwise.
-During this six-week period, routine ultrasounds and blood tests are performed, to monitor progress.
+During this period, routine ultrasounds and blood tests are performed, to monitor progress.